 When HR AI puts you in Annex III §4

 Test: does AI rank, screen, evaluate, or recommend any decision about a person's employment?
-If yes — Annex III §4 applies, and the deployer cascade activates regardless of vendor location.
+If yes: Annex III §4 applies, and the deployer cascade activates regardless of vendor location.

-| Activity | Annex III §4 | Article 27 FRIA |
+| Activity | Annex III §4 | Art.
+27 FRIA (private deployer) |

 |---|---|---|

-| AI-assisted CV screening / candidate ranking | Yes | Conditional (works-council activation) |
+| AI-assisted CV screening / candidate ranking | Yes | Not triggered (§4 not in Art.
+27) |

-| AI-driven performance evaluation / monitoring | Yes | Conditional |
+| AI-driven performance evaluation / monitoring | Yes | Not triggered |

-| AI in promotion / termination recommendations | Yes | Conditional |
+| AI in promotion / termination recommendations | Yes | Not triggered |

-| Targeted job ad placement (algorithmic distribution) | Yes — §4(a) | Conditional |
+| Targeted job ad placement (profiling-based) | Yes: §4(a) · always high-risk, no exception when profiling | Not triggered |

-| Generic HR chatbot (no employment decision influence) | No — Art.
+| Generic HR chatbot (no employment decision influence) | No: Art.
 50 instead | No |

 Timeline

-The HR deadline is 2 December 2027 — not 2 August 2026
+The HR deadline is 2 December 2027, not 2 August 2026

 Sources: Reg.
 2024/1689 Annex III §4 · Council/Parliament press release (7 May 2026) · Annex A v1.0 §4 (May 2026, Sprinkling Act).